Skip to main content

 Which company has more employees?

-PolyAI has approximately 100-500 employees, while Otter.ai has approximately 150.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+PolyAI has about 100-500 employees; Otter.ai has about 150.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are PolyAI and Otter.ai competitors?